top of page

 RESEARCH TOPICS

-Understanding how materials and individuals move, flow, get deformed is certainly not a novel question, but it plays a central role in several major challenges of the XXIst century.
+Understanding how complex systems move, flow, get deformed is certainly not a novel question, but it plays a central role in several major challenges of the XXIst century.

 logo_CNRS.png